phax/phoss-smp/README.md

 For querying an SMP server you may want to have a look at the OSS [peppol-smp-client](https://github.com/phax/peppol-commons/).

+If you like (and use) this SMP it is highly appreciated if you could star this project on GitHub - thanks :)

 ---

 Note: [Version 4.1.2](https://github.com/phax/peppol-smp-server/releases/tag/peppol-smp-server-parent-pom-4.1.2) was the last version supporting JDK 7.
 Version 5+ targets only JDK 8!